realpython/python-guide/docs/writing/style.rst

 If you ask Python programmers what they like most in Python, they will often say its high readability.
-Indeed, a high level of readability is at the heart of the design of the Python language, following the recognised fact that code is read much more often than it is written.
+Indeed, a high level of readability is at the heart of the design of the Python language, following the recognized fact that code is read much more often than it is written.

 One reason for Python code to be easily read and understood is its relatively complete set of Code Style guidelines and "Pythonic" idioms.